Lexincorp Central American Law Firm

 The proceeding is presented before PRODHAB (the supervisory authority) by the affected party.
 Additionally, PRODHAB can start a proceeding by its own motion.

-PRODHAB will notify the other party and that party will have 3 days to submit its case and defense report.
+PRODHAB will notify the other party and that party will have 3 days to submit its case and defence report.

-The following restrictions apply to the international transfer of personal data / information:
+What restrictions apply to the international transfer of personal data / information?

 Do the data protection laws in this jurisdiction have “extra-territorial effect” (i.e. do they apply to organisations outside this jurisdiction)?